awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create-cross-account.md

 Customer\-managed keys are specific to a region, as are all AWS KMS keys\.
 You must create your customer\-managed AWS KMS key in the same region where the pipeline was created \(for example, `us-east-2`\)\.

 **Note**
-For more information about the regions and endpoints available for AWS CodePipeline, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codepipeline_region)\.
+For more information about the regions and endpoints available for CodePipeline, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codepipeline_region)\.

 **To create a customer\-managed key in AWS KMS**